-Drawing on experts from the University of Tennessee, Oak Ridge National Laboratory, and private industry partners, Cherokee Farm will take on climate change and environmental science with a vast collection of resources, such as Gaea, the climate research computer for the National Oceanic Atmospheric Administration based at ORNL, ORNL’s fastest supercomputer, Titan, and Summit, a new hybrid CPU/GPU computing system to be delivered in 2017, which will provide at least five times the performance of Titan.
+Drawing on experts from the University of Tennessee, Oak Ridge National Laboratory, and private industry partners, Cherokee Farm takes on climate change and environmental science with a vast collection of resources, including:

 Using Titan, researchers can model different scenarios on a global scale.
 Whether solutions come from new plant strains developed to absorb more carbon dioxide or through the modeling of their effect, Cherokee Farm is a central link in this cutting-edge scientific endeavor.